top of page

 Welcome to episode 1 of my new series, Let’s Cook Italy.

 We are starting off strong with the region, Lazio.
-Lazio is found in west-central Italy, home of the capital Rome and famous for the ancient ruins of the Colosseum, Vatican City and Trevi Fountain just to name a few.
+Lazio is found in west-central Italy, home of the capital Rome and famous for the ancient ruins of the Colosseum, Vatican City, and Trevi Fountain just to name a few.
+This beloved dish has deep roots in Roman cuisine, with its exact origin shrouded in mystery.
+Some believe it emerged as a post-war creation, utilizing readily available ingredients like eggs and cured pork.
+Regardless of its origin, Spaghetti Carbonara has become a symbol of Roman gastronomy.

 The Eternal City is home to some of the most fabulous recipes and is incredibly famous for its magnificent pasta dishes, including the ever-so-popular, carbonara.
 An authentic spaghetti carbonara is a classic dish that originated in Rome.
 It's known for its creamy texture and rich flavour, created without the use of heavy cream but relying on eggs and cheese for its lusciousness.